 - Esophagitis: inflammation or swelling of the esophagus

 - Ulcer: open sore on the lining of esophagus

 - Barrett’s Esophagus: precancerous disorders in the esophagus

+Anyone, including infants and children, can develop GERD.
 GERD is more common in obese people and pregnant women.
-Other factors that contribute are smoking, eating large meals or eating meals late at night (before going to bed), fatty or fried foods, alcohol or coffee, and certain medications like aspirin.
+Some factors that may contribute to the development of GERD or worsening of symptoms are smoking, eating large meals or eating meals late at night (before going to bed), fatty or fried foods, alcohol or coffee, and certain medications like aspirin.

-Southern Reflux Center can help.
+Southern Reflux Center can help treat your GERD!
 With more than two decades of reflux treatment experience, the center utilizes evidence-based reflux treatment methodologies, allowing for more accurate diagnosis and superior treatment plans focused on the root problems and not just the symptoms.
 For more information or to schedule an appointment, contact Southern Reflux Center by phone or online today.